 5. Stay on Top of Invoices

-Late payments from clients or customers can create major cash flow problems.
+Late payments from clients or customers can create major cash flow management problems.
 To prevent this, encourage quicker payments by offering early payment discounts or setting clear payment terms.
 Monitoring accounts receivable ensures that money comes in on time and keeps your business running smoothly.
 Efficient billing and collection practices make sure you have the funds you need for operations.

 6. Cut Unnecessary Costs